Dead Reckoning (1947 film): Plot

 Murdock teams up with Coral.
-Suspecting that Martinelli had Ord killed in order to get Drake’s letter, Murdock breaks into his office, only to find the safe already open.
-Just before he is knocked unconscious by an unseen assailant, he smells jasmine, the same aroma as Coral's perfume.
-When he awakens, Martinelli has him roughed up by his thug, Krause, to try to find out the content of the coded letter.
-However, Murdock is able to escape from his captors when taking him back to his hotel; the police arrive.
+Suspecting that Martinelli had Ord killed in order to get Drake's letter, Murdock breaks into Martinelli's office, only to find the safe already open.
+Just before he is knocked unconscious by an unseen assailant he smells jasmine, the same scent as Coral's perfume.
+When he awakes Martinelli has him roughed up by his thug Krause, to try to find out the content of the message encoded in the letter.
+However, Murdock is able to escape from his captors when they run into Kincaid while taking Murdock back to his hotel.
 The flashback ends, and Murdock slips away.

-Now suspicious of Coral, he goes to her apartment to confront her.
-She claims to be innocent, but finally admits that she shot her husband in self-defence.
-She went to Martinelli for advice and gave him the murder weapon to dispose of, but he has been blackmailing her ever since.
-In love with her himself, Murdock agrees to leave town with her, but insists on retrieving the incriminating weapon first, despite Coral's objections.
-He threatens Martinelli with a gun, eliciting some startling revelations.
-The club owner reveals that Coral is his wife.
-He killed Chandler (having learned the man had lied about having only six months to live) and framed Drake so that Coral could inherit the estate.
-Murdock gets what he came for and forces Martinelli to precede him out of the building.
-As he opens the door, Martinelli is shot and killed.
+Now suspicious of Coral, Murdock goes to her apartment to confront her.
+She claims innocence, but finally admits that she shot Chandler in self-defence, not Drake.
+She claims she went to Martinelli for advice and gave him the murder weapon to dispose of, but he has been blackmailing her ever since.

+Now in love with Coral himself, Murdock agrees to leave town with her, but insists on retrieving the incriminating weapon first, despite Coral's objections.
+He detonates napalm grenades in Martinelli's office, compelling him to reveal that Coral is his wife, and still was when she married Chandler.
+He claims he killed Chandler when he learned the man still had a long life ahead of him, then framed Drake so that Coral could inherit Chandler's estate.

+Terrified of burning to death, Krause jumps through a window to escape the flames.
+Murdock obtains the incriminating gun, and marches Martinelli ahead of him en route to police headquarters.
+As Martinelli opens the door to leave he is shot and killed by Coral.

-Murdock jumps into the waiting car and drives off with Coral.
-As they are speeding away, he accuses her of having just tried to kill him.
-When she shoots him, the car crashes.
-He survives, but she suffers fatal injuries.
-In the hospital, Murdock comforts her in her final moments.
+Murdock jumps into her car and they drive off together.
+He accuses her of having just tried to kill him, and tells her that she's going to fry.
+He floors the car, she shoots him, and the car crashes head-on into a tree.
+Murdock survives, but Coral suffers mortal injuries.